gleesonm1/PetThermoTools/README.md

 import julia
 julia.install()

-Then, the MAGEMinCalc functions can be installed via
+Then, the MAGEMinCalc functions can be installed via:

 1. Install Julia (https://julialang.org/downloads/).

+2. Open Python and install Julia via: a."pip install Julia"
+b. import julia
+c. julia.install()

-2. Run Julia and add the MAGEMinCalc package via the following commands:
+3. Run Julia and add the MAGEMinCalc package via the following commands:
 a. import Pkg
 b. using Pkg
 c.
 Pkg.add(url = "https://github.com/gleesonm1/MAGEMinCalc")

 Finally, the pyMAGEMINcalc package can be installed in a Jupyter terminal via: